Online application: https://upitt.infoready4.com/#competitionDetail/1880409

-We are hosting information sessions on Zoom.
-The dates are 31st August, 2 pm and 7th September, 10 am.
+We host information sessions on Zoom and publish the recording on the FAQ page.
 At these events we will provide further detail on Pitt Momentum Funds and answer your questions about each of the three grants, the application process, and award responsibilities.
-These events will be recorded and made available at the Pitt Momentum Funds web site, where registration information is now available: https://www.osp.pitt.edu/find-funding/internal-funding/pitt-momentum-funds
+These events will be recorded and made available at the Pitt Momentum Funds web site, where registration information is now available: Pitt Momentum Funds

 If I cannot attend the information sessions how may I have my questions answered?

 Please submit your Expression of Interest as soon as possible; the brief online form includes a field for applicants to submit questions.
 Alternatively, questions can be emailed to firstname.lastname@example.org.

 Couldn’t more faculty be supported by reallocating the $400,000 Scaling Grants to make more of the smaller scale Priming or Teaming Grants?